 Unlike gravels, Granites are hard rocks of Igneous origin which are sourced from quartz, feldspar or mica, and make up a larger chunk of stones used for building or Civil engineering works in most developing cities of the Country like in Lagos, Abuja, Portharcourt, Enugu, Kano.
 They can easily be found in the beddings of roads and railway constructions.

 It might interest you to know that there are Four major sources of sand used for building works, and they include

 What makes sand fit for construction purposes?

 It may be relative (in most cases) to say what a good or bad sand is.
 For construction purposes, the following conditions should all be met by any source

 - Silt Content should be less than 3% by weight (12% by volume in 10 min)

 - Sand shall not contain any harmful impurities like salts, pyrites, coal, iron, alkalies and the likes

 Help us update buyers in your region by telling us what these materials sell in your area.

 See more Related Posts

-- Complete Wallpaper Price and Installation in Nigeria
+- Wallpaper Price and Installation Cost in Nigeria (2022)